jameshughes-info/music-auditions/README.md

 + Things mentioned on your personal statement
 + Why you chose the pieces being performed?
 + What do you know about those pieces / composers?
++ What could have improved your performance (afterwards)?

 #### More general